-The harvest of rainwater for domestic purposes has started a long time ago.
-People stores rainwater so they can use something to quench their thirst, clean their body, and feed their animals especially during dry season.
+The harvest of rainwater for domestic purposes started a long time ago.
+People stores rainwater so they can use something to quench their thirst, clean their body, and feed their animals especially during the dry season.

 Harvesting rainwater is a simple and practical way to deal with the water crisis.
 As people become environment-friendly nowadays, rainwater harvesting is becoming popular.